oldmanz/Italian-Citizenship/readme.md

 # Barone Italian Citizenship

 ## Overview
 Italian Citizenship is based on a simple pass from parent to child.
-Thi means that an Italian Citizen can pass citizenship onto children regardless of:
+This means that an Italian Citizen can pass citizenship onto children regardless of:
 - Where the parent is born
 - Where the child is born
 - If either ever lived in Italy.